 Please check this website regularly as the situation is changing rapidly and we will be updating the information frequently.
 See the current changes to our services below:

 Camden and Islington iCope are available to help people living in the boroughs to manage increased anxiety and distress arising from the current coronavirus pandemic.

 The iCope team already has a page on their website with suggestions to keep as psychologically well as possible during this time, including webpages, podcasts and apps that we hope can help.
 In addition, from Monday 30 March 2020 for anyone who needs additional help, iCope is offering 30 minute telephone appointments for practical support, signposting and access to helpful materials.
 To access this support, residents should make a self-referral via the website or by calling 020 3317 6670 (Camden) and 020 3317 7252 (Islington)

 Please note it may be necessary to leave a message and receive a call back. iCope will be updating their website so do check their website for the latest information on those services.
 You can also see here for tips on how to improve your mental health and wellbeing.

 We are asking anyone who has symptoms, or anyone who has been in contact with someone with symptoms, not to attend hospital or any of our sites.
-You should follow the Government rules to stay at home and only go out once a day to exercise or buy food.
+You should follow the Government rules to stay at home and get in touch with the NHS Test and Trace service to request a test.
 The symptoms of coronavirus are:

 Urgent advice: Use the NHS 111 online coronavirus service if: